-When checked, performance data about the endpoint has not been received within the time specified.
-Expired
+When checked, performance data about the endpoint has not been Expired

 The date and time the row of data was last updated.
 Time Stamp

 Endpoint Summary

 This display allows you to view endpoint information, message data, and a trend graph for spooled messages for a specific endpoint configured on a VPN.
 Choose a broker, a VPN, and an endpoint from the drop-down menus, and use the Time Settings to "zoom-in" or "zoomout" on a specific time frame in the trend graph.